 - Preheat your oven to 350 degrees F. Slice baguette evenly into 4 slices.
 Slice vertically across each top and hollow each slice out, pulling out the bread inside.
 Set aside.

 - In a medium bowl, whisk red wine vinegar, Worcestershire sauce, mustard, garlic and olive oil.

 - Transfer mushrooms and red onions in their marinade to a large skillet over medium-high heat (keep baking dish to transfer mushroom/onion mixture back into).
-Cook over medium-high heat for about 6 minutes, stirring constantly, or until mushrooms are tender.
+Cook over medium-high heat for 5 to 6 minutes, stirring constantly, or until mushrooms are tender.

 - Transfer mushrooms and onions back into marinade dish.
-Add fresh chopped spinach and stir well to combine.
+Add fresh chopped spinach and stir well to combine and coat spinach as evenly as possible.
 Spinach will wilt while your baguette is heating.